bryan-zjc/bryan-zjc.github.io/_pages/about.md

 ---
 permalink: /
-title: "Jichen Zhu's Academic Pages"
+title: "Jichen Zhu, Ph.D. from Tongji University"
 author_profile: true
 redirect_from:
   - /about/